 Remember, it takes courage to trust the whisper of your heart, to let go of attachments and control.
 You may initially experience a panic, a fear that nothing will happen if you do let go; the clients, the deal, and the money won’t come in!
 You may worry that your business will fail and tell yourself that you must get busy and push!
 But, on the other side of surrender, you will experience release and relief.
 You’ll be able to create with presence in harmony with your natural creative flow, creative consciousness and grace, lighting your way.

 To help you create connection, find alignment and take action, I use five yoga poses and recommend them for different aspects of the business.

 Stand upright, feet parallel, facing forward.
 Ankles, knees and hips are stacked evenly above each other.
 Your tailbone is neutral.
 Shoulders are open and down.
 Arms are loose and long, and your palms are slightly open.

-This brings you to a still, grounded, presence.
+This brings you to a still, grounded presence.
 It’s a moment to check in with yourself and notice your breath, feelings and needs.
-A time to turn from the outer world and ‘doing’, to your inner world and ‘being’.
+A time to turn from the outer world and ‘to do to your inner world and ‘being‘.
 This is a movement away from giving and towards receiving.
 This pose will take you into peace, calm and strength.

-I choose this posture: Before I start the business day, anytime I need to check in with myself, and to bring a grounded presence before a meeting or presentation.
+I choose this posture: Before starting the business day, I need to check in with myself and bring a grounded presence before a meeting or presentation.

 Goddess Pose or Utkata Konasana

 Energise.
 Power up the feminine energy that created the universe.

 Stand with your feet three feet apart, turn out 45 degrees, exhale and power squat.
 Drop your shoulders.
 Bring your arms up and bend as you do for a wall angel.
 Keep your chest open and chin parallel to the floor.
 Breathe.